GabrielMalakias/GabrielMalakias.github.io/_drafts/iot_saga_my_setup_for_a_hanami_application.md

 *Ps:.
 Currently it's stable version but you can use superior versions.*

-We need an file called 'Dockerfile' to specify all steps to build our application image, so we will start creating it.
+We need the file called 'Dockerfile' to specify all steps to build our application image, so we are going to start creating it.

 {% highlight shell %}
 ~/projects/space_wing(dev ✔) touch Dockerfile